ruial/briefbytes/source/_posts/Debugging-mobile-apps-with-an-https-proxy.md

 tags: [analytics, android, ios]
 ---

-As a part of my job, I occasionally have to intercept HTTPS requests made from a mobile application.
+As a part of my previous job, I occasionally had to intercept HTTPS requests made from a mobile application.
 This is required to troubleshoot some issues and guarantee that the correct data is being sent.
 I will explain how I do it and talk about analytics while I briefly analyze a popular app.

 ## Analytics